timescale/docs.timescale.com-content/tutorials/tutorial-grafana-variables.md

 #### Use the variable in a Grafana panel

-Let's edit the WorldMap panel we created in the previous section.
+Let's edit the WorldMap panel we created in the [Grafana geo-spatial queries][tutorial-grafana-geospatial] tutorial.
 The first thing you'll notice is that now that we've defined a variable for this dashboard, there's now a drop-down for that variable in the upper left hand corner of the panel.